Carrying out a mapping

 The attributes are used to define certain characteristics of the data.
 Language is a mandatory attribute for most text elements being provided to Europeana as this improves the multi-lingual support that can be offered.

-icon.
+To complete the attribute, double click on the icon.
 The attributes for the element will then be displayed.
 Double click on the attribute and you will then be able to enter a constant or a value mapping.